-The patient reported significant fatigue in both the AM and PM.
+The patient reported significant fatigue in the afternoon/evening, but not in the morning.

 Progesterone Metabolism

 Progesterone is made predominately in the ovaries by the corpus luteum following the release of an egg.
 Progesterone metabolite levels will increase to the premenopausal luteal range (the range established as the green band between the two gold stars) only after the release of an egg.
 The level of progesterone metabolites seen on the DUTCH test can help determine if ovulation occurred 5-7 days prior to test collection.